mxxjng/react-tailwind-component-library/README.md

-## Gatsby Typescript starter
+# react-tailwind-component-library

-A Gatsby Typescript starter with eslint and styled-components
+A component library created with tailwind and react